 I visited Russia in winter, for New Year’s Eve break.
-Together with my two friends, we spent great time in the freezing temperatures of Moscow and St. Petersburg.
+Together with my two friends, we spent a great time in the freezing temperatures of Moscow and St. Petersburg.

 The most memorable place in Rwanda for me was the Genocide Museum in Kigali.
 The country has a tough history, but it’s a perfectly safe place to visit, full of wonderful sights.

 Montenegro is one of my favourite from the Balkan countries.
 I’ve been there several times, mainly by hitch-hiking.
-The views from the Kotor bay are unbeatable!
+The views from Kotor bay are unbeatable!

 I kind of visited Oman twice, first just close to the border with the Emirates and then again, this year, to the district of Musandam Governorate, looking for the fjords of the Middle East!

 The number of times that I visited Italy is hard to count.
 I’ve been there a few times, and every time I happily come back – for the sun, for the food, for the positive energy and the views.
-Last year, I took there my mum for the first time – it was her first visit to Italy and in Rome (+Vatican).
+Last year, I took there my mum for the first time – it was her first visit to Italy and to Rome (+Vatican).

 The other 30 countries

 Below are some other countries, that I have visited some time ago.
-I am not including photos, to not to make this post even longer than it already is!
+I am not including photos, not to make this post even longer than it already is!
 If you want to see a photo from a specific country – let me know and I will update it.
 They are all different from each other, and worth visiting.

 #31 The Netherlands